3-Ingredient Ham Glaze Recipe

 Four images show steps of glazing a ham.
 Image 1: Uncooked ham in a pan.
 Image 2: Ham being brushed with glaze.
 Image 3: Ham fully coated with glaze.
 Image 4: Ham baked and caramelized with glaze in the pan.

-Bake the ham for 30 minutes before removing and basting with 1/2 the reserved glaze.
-Place back into the oven for an additional 10 to 12 minutes or until an instant read thermometer displays an internal temperature of 140°F. NOTE: Refer to the package directions for heating the ham as the purveyor’s heating instructions may vary.
+2. Bake the ham for 30 minutes, then baste with half of the reserved glaze.
+Bake for an additional 10 to 12 minutes, or until an instant read thermometer displays an internal temperature of 140°F. Remove from the oven, apply the remaining glaze to the ham, and serve. (image 7-8)

-You can easily make this glaze ahead to save time on busy cooking days.
+Yes, you can easily make this glaze ahead to save time on busy cooking days.
 Simply combine all the ingredients in a small saucepan and heat over medium until the sugar dissolves and the glaze thickens slightly.
-Let it cool completely, then transfer it to an airtight container.
-Store the glaze in the refrigerator for up to one week.

 When you’re ready to use it, reheat gently over medium heat, stirring occasionally, until it reaches a pourable consistency.
 If you have leftover glaze, store it the same way, and use it within a week for drizzling over roasted veggies, chicken, or even biscuits for an extra pop of flavor!